 Your Questions Answered

-I'm sure your mind has a range of questions, from 'what to expect' to 'where are you based' - I've provided some answers below to the questions I am asked most often.
+Your mind, like most, probably has a range of questions, from 'what to expect' to 'where are you based' - We've provided some answers below to the questions we are asked most often.

-However, please do get in touch with me if you have any queries or if you would like to arrange a free, 15 minute consultation call.
+However, please do get in touch with us if you have any queries or if you would like to arrange a free, 15 minute consultation call.

 EMOTIONAL REGULATION IS NOT A SKILL WE ARE BORN WITH...
 BUT WITH SUPPORT AND CONNECTION, IT IS NEVER TOO LATE TO LEARN.